lemoynelibrary/lemoyne/README.md

 Assuming the Dayton work can be adapted to our design, I don't project this work can be completed prior to the start of the Fall semester on August 28.

-## Library News Blog

-The Library uses a WordPress blog hosted by a commercial hosting company as our News and Announcements platform.
-I settled on the [Bootstrap Basic](https://wordpress.org/themes/bootstrap-basic/) theme as a starting point and made a good start on getting something working.
-I still feel as though I don't have complete understanding on the best way to do things and I am not done with getting things right in the index page listing [issue #9](https://github.com/tomkeays/lemoyne/issues/9), but it is good enough for now.

-My (ideosyncratic) workflow is documented on the [README file](https://github.com/tomkeays/lemoyne/blob/master/wordpress/README.md) in the `wordpress` folder.

-Basic work completed August 29.